Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Hilton is a favorite among Million Mile Secrets readers and staff because it’s so easy to earn Hilton Honors points and use points at Hilton hotels.
 Depending on your travel destination, you can choose from luxury brand hotels, like Waldorf Astoria, or book a family-friendly option like Hampton Inn, which offers free hot breakfast for all hotel guests.

 The refreshed Hilton Honors American Express Surpass® Card (previously the Hilton Honors American Express Ascend Card) is an excellent option for travelers who book Hilton hotels.
-For a limited time through August 28, 2019, the Hilton Surpass card is offering an increased welcome bonus of 130,000 Hilton Honors points plus a weekend night certificate at nearly any Hilton after you meet minimum spending requirements.
+The card is offering a welcome bonus of 125,000 Hilton Honors points after you meet minimum spending requirements.

 You can replenish points quickly by earning lots of bonus points on paid Hilton stays and other useful bonus spending categories, including US restaurants and US supermarkets.